patlim1/samotsvety.org/blog/2023/02/26/moore-v-harper/index.md

 [DRAFT] Report on Moore v.
 Harper and the future of US democracy
 ================================================================

+## Disclaimers

+The probabilities listed are contingent on SCOTUS issuing a ruling on this case.
+An updated numerical forecast on that happening, particularly in light of the NC Supreme Court's decision to rehear *Harper v Hall*, may be forthcoming.

-Warning: The author, Greg Justice, is an [excellent forecaster](https://samotsvety.org/track-record/), not a lawyer.
+The author of this report, Greg Justice, is an [excellent forecaster](https://samotsvety.org/track-record/), not a lawyer.
 This post should not be interpreted as legal advice.
 This writeup is still in progress, and the author is looking for a good venue to publish it in.

+You can subscribe to these posts [here](https://samotsvety.org/.subscribe/).

 ### Introduction